Mark Villar: Personal life

 Villar is married to a fellow lawmaker, Emmeline Yan Aglipay, daughter of Cagayan Governor Edgar Aglipay and a former undersecretary at the Department of Justice whom he met during the 15th Congress.
 They have a daughter, Emma Therese.

 On July 15, 2020, Villar tested positive for COVID-19.
 He was able to recover from the disease.

-Villar also has a long time friendship with Bullet Jalosjos, fellow Nacionalista Party politicians, treasurer and spokesperson of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.
+Villar also has a longtime friendship with Bullet Jalosjos, fellow Nacionalista Party politicians, treasurer and spokesperson of Television and Production Exponents (TAPE) Inc., the former producer of the longest-running noontime variety show Eat Bulaga!, and its successor, Tahanang Pinakamasaya.